nishchalnishant/Deep_learning_methods/0. Machine learning/1. Supervised learning/1. regression/readme.md

 - Assumes linear relationship between the input variables and single ouput variables .
 - There are various methods to fit the linear regression from the data , most common of which is Ordinary least squares.
 - We can fit the linear regression model using simple linear regression ,ordinary lelast squares, Gradient descent and regularizations (L1 lasso and L2 ridge)

-- Assumptions --
+> Assumptions --

-  > variables should be measured at a continuous level
+- variables should be measured at a continuous level
-  > Your data should have no significant outliers.
+- The data should have no significant outliers.
-  > Check for homoscedasticity — a statistical concept in which the variances along the best-fit linear-regression line remain similar all through that line.
+- Check for homoscedasticity — a statistical concept in which the variances along the best-fit linear-regression line remain similar all through that line.
-  > The residuals (errors) of the best-fit regression line follow normal distribution.
+- The residuals (errors) of the best-fit regression line follow normal distribution.

 **Support vector machines**